Tuesday, November 14, 2017

 60. Need Your Loving Tonight

 The Game was chock full of diverse, "hit ready" material, most of which was stripped down noticeably and deliberately from their more bombastic 70s sound.
-John Deacon's "Need Your Loving Tonight" certainly comes off as a triumphant pop single even if that's not exactly what it ended up as.
-But already following his very triumphant "Another One Bites the Dust" off the same album, it only further enforced the fact that Deacon had hook-writing chops in spades.
+John Deacon's "Need Your Loving Tonight" certainly comes off as a triumphant pop single even if that is not what it ended up as.
+Already following his actually triumphant "Another One Bites the Dust" from the same album, it only further enforced the fact that Deacon had hook-writing chops in spades.

 59. Seven Seas of Rhye